Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 ```

 BaseXBar has three member fields describing hardware ports.
 Therefore, when the
-getPort is invoked from the python class, for example SystemXBar inheriting the
+getPort is invoked from the Python class, for example SystemXBar inheriting the
 BaseXBar, it will invoke the getPort of the BaseXBar.
 Also, based on the passed
 string, and index (for vectored ports), it will return CPP port member field of
-the class to python!
-Since the returned object is CPP object not python, the
+the class to Python!
+Since the returned object is CPP object not Python, the
 bind function will be invoked from CPP.